Professional Practice Leaders

 Professional Practice Leaders are accountable for the overall delivery across multiple sites of professional, clinical and academic allied health services that are consistent with the mission, vision and strategic directions of Providence Health Care and for fostering interdisciplinary approaches to patient/resident care.
 The position promotes a safe environment for patients, residents, families, visitors and staff.

 Teresa Robitaille is the Practice Leader for Social Work at Providence Health Care.
 In this role, she is responsible for the delivery of professional, clinical and academic social work services across PHC.
 Teresa values continuing education, training and research so that social work services at PHC are current and consistently reflect best practices.
 She leads a team of skilled and dedicated professionals who are strongly committed to patient and family centred care, especially for those who otherwise are marginalized or isolated.
 Their wealth of skills and knowledge help them to assist patients to understand and utilize a combination of personal, family and community resources to promote an optimal hospital stay, discharge and recovery.

 Andree has over ten years of experience in Clinical Nutrition at PHC.
 As PPL, Andree is responsible for the practice and operations of dietitians at PHC.
-She works closely with her regional dietitian colleagues to ensure best practice in acute, outpatient and residential care settings.
+She works closely with her regional dietitian colleagues to ensure best practice in acute, outpatient and long term care settings.
 She collaborates with Food Service Managers to ensure standards can be translated into real food and positive meal experiences.
-Whether it is implementing a protected meal-time approach, engaging with the media, or leading a cooking class, Jaki values innovation and aims to support dietitians to try new approaches to care, share their learnings and strive for ongoing professional growth.
+Whether it is implementing a new approach, working with Clinical Informatics, or leading quality improvement, Andree values innovation and supports dietitians to try new approaches to care, share their learnings and strive for ongoing professional growth.